Traditional Anguilla food is reason only to make a trip to this beautiful island

 Red Stripe Beer

-Probably one of the most famous exports from Jamaica, Red Stripe beer is one of the varieties that you will find across the island.
+Probably one of the most famous drinks in Jamaica, Red Stripe beer is one of the varieties that you will find across the island.

 You can find the original Ting all over the island but special flavours like Pink Ting are a bit more difficult to find.